milgra/macmediakeyforwarder/README.md

 # highsierramediakeyenabler

-What's new in version 1.3 :
-- previousTrack replaced with backTrack in case of iTunes for a better experience

-What's new in version 1.2 :
-- new icon
-- source code is super tight now
-- developer id signed, its a trusted app now

 MacOS High Sierra Media Key Enabler for iTunes and Spotify.

 Controls iTunes and Spotify directly.
 If both is running it controls both.